 News

-Project 2 ReleaseWritten on 29.04.25 by Tim Rausch Hi everyone, as announced in the lecture, we're releasing project 2 today.
+Project 2 ReleaseWritten on 29.04.25 (last change on 30.04.25) by Tim Rausch Hi everyone, as announced in the lecture, we're releasing project 2 today.
 Submission deadline is July 4.
 Along with the handout in the Materials section, here are further instructions for how to access the skeleton, use our remote development environment, and how to submit your solution: To… Read more Hi everyone, as announced in the lecture, we're releasing project 2 today.
 Submission deadline is July 4.
 Along with the handout in the Materials section, here are further instructions for how to access the skeleton, use our remote development environment, and how to submit your solution: To get the skeleton code for project 2, you need to pull the

 project2 branch from the reference repo.
 Below is an example of how this can be done:# add the reference repo as an upstream if you have not done so already # if you use SSH, replace the URL with ssh://git@lab-pets.privacy-preserving.systems:2224/pets25-h/ref/ref.git $ git remote add ref https://lab-pets.privacy-preserving.systems/pets25-h/ref/ref.git # pull the new branches and checkout $ git pull $ git checkout project2 # if you so wish, you can create a separate branch to host your work $ git checkout -b project2-wip The project skeleton depends on the